AdamPaternostro/Azure-App-Insights-Distrubuted-Tracing/README.md

         - Set the Telemetry Source (Blob metadata: Request-Context)
         - Set the Telemetry Parent (Blob metadata: Request-Id / traceparent)
     - The Azure Function will need to create a Track Dependency
+        - Set the Target of the Dependency object to the a string that is "name | cid-v1:{GUID of the future app insights app id}"
         - Set the Telemetry Operation Id (Blob metadata: Traceoperation)
         - Set the Telemetry Operation Parent Id to the Request Telemetry Id
     - The function will queue an item in Service Bus